SmallImprovements/react-redux-composable-list/docs/GettingStarted.md

 # Getting Started

-You can use npm to install the library.

-`npm install react-redux-data-grid`
+You can use npm to install the library: `npm install react-redux-data-grid`

 There are **two requirements** in order to use the library.

-First, you have to connect the its reducers to your Redux store.
+First, you have to connect its reducers to your Redux store.

 ```javascript
 import { createStore, combineReducers } from 'redux';